Home » Blog » Display Integration and Vehicle Display Systems - Ask an Expert Q&A

 It really boils down to how a display will be mounted and used, but there are other factors such as weight restrictions that can change how displays are integrated.
 For an industrial application, we might injection mold a plastic bezel for the display, which could just be mounted on a piece of equipment.
 In contrast, for a military or an aerospace application, the display may need to be installed into a much more durable, more complex structured housing or bezel.
 This could also require several different coatings and treatments to the cover glass.

 Shock and vibration also plays a part.
 If the display is for an automotive application, it might need specific gasketing to help prevent buzz, squeak, and rattle (BSR) for user experience or to ensure that the module does not move around and damage critical components.
-We always evaluate any project requirements from the customer to determine the best way to integrate their display.
+We always evaluate any project requirements from the customer to determine an efficient way to integrate their display.

 How can I protect my display?